Dart-Code/Website/_docs/using-dart-define-in-flutter.md

 title: Using --dart-define in Flutter
 ---

-You can pass additional `--dart-define` values to Flutter by specifying them in the `args` field of your launch configuration (`launch.json`):
+You can pass additional `--dart-define` values to Flutter by specifying them in the `toolArgs` field of your launch configuration (`launch.json`):

 ```js